 Long and large modern planters are perfect tools to create the borders of this space, while smaller planters can infiltrate the coffee tables and pepper the more intimate spaces with color, character, and style.

 Flowers work well in interiors where people congregate as they add natural fragrance and display intricate textures that draw attention.
+Palm trees are another wonderful tool in setting the holiday tone, though palms require a little extra care.

 Garnish the corridors